 Note: assuming that when a customer is unhappy to wait/it is clear to the agent that it is an active urgent conversation, the agent will reassign the conversation to the queue.
-You may want to consider a ‘welcome back’ type message for returning customers.
+You may want to consider a ‘welcome back’ type of message for returning customers.

 - I’m just headed out on a break, so we can pick up again in a bit.